 Task Lighting Buyer's Guide Page 3

 Selecting the right task light for your needs requires a few simple considerations.
-In this guide you will learn about the different types of lamps, understanding brightness and lumens, and useful features that are distinctive to your task lighting needs.
+In this guide you will learn about the different types of lamps, understanding brightness and lumens, and useful features that are distinctive to your task & desk lighting needs.

-Consider This When Shopping for Task Lighting
+Task Lamps for Sale: Consider This When Shopping for Task Lighting

 - Design.
 Be sure to consider the intended use when selecting a task lamp.
 Will you be adjusting the lamp frequently?
 Also consider size.
 Select the proper size lamp for the job.
 Task lamps come in a wide variety of sizes, and the right size can make all the difference for your individual needs.